What is Communication in Childhood?

 When your child cannot express oneself verbally or with written tasks: if your child struggles with coming up with the words they want to say, sharing ideas with others, and telling stories, it is time to get help.

 The good news is that these challenges are readily amenable to treatment.
 Speech therapy can do wonders for a child struggling to express their thoughts at school, at home, or in the community.

-Academic challenges: Expressive, receptive, or pragmatic language issues can affect all academic areas.
+Academic challenges: if your child struggles with expressive, receptive, or pragmatic language issues this can affect all academic areas.
 These disorders can impact written language tasks, speaking in class, and social communication.
 Your child may struggle with various subjects that require public speaking or writing.

 If this is the case, you should inform your school team.
 Often interventions are available through the school’s Response to Intervention program.
 If your child continues to struggle, even with these interventions, the school may be able to provide services for your child’s expressive language or academic challenges.

 - Speech-language pathologists: to provide speech therapy in expressive language and communication skills if special needs there are identified